 PRs are processed periodically from when Advance Registration results are announced until the end of the Add/Drop/Swap period.
 You could receive permission during the first few weeks of the semester.

 We are unfortunately not able to notify you that you will not be receiving permission, since course enrollment fluctuates right up until the Add/Drop/Swap deadline.

 Approved Permission Requests

 If your PR is approved, you’ll receive a notice from Path.
 You will then be able to complete your registration in Path by submitting your registration for the course.

 Once you’ve registered for a waitlist class, please be careful not to accidentally drop it.
 If you do this, we cannot guarantee that you will be able to register again!

 Leaving the waitlist

 If you are no longer interested in registering for a waitlist course, you should withdraw your request.
-Details of how to do so are TBD.
+You can do so via the waitlist website.

 Problems with the waitlist site

-If you encounter any issues with the waitlist, please reach out to firstname.lastname@example.org.
+If you have other questions about the waitlist, please reach out to firstname.lastname@example.org.